-Residential Education, in partnership with Relationship and Sexual Violence Prevention and Services, provides additional mandatory educational programs.
+Relationship and Sexual Violence Prevention and Services, provides additional required educational programs to undergraduate students.
 Relationship and Sexual Violence Prevention and Services provide programming throughout the year for the reduction and prevention of sexual misconduct, domestic violence, dating or intimate partner violence, stalking and sexual harassment.

 The Department of Public Safety offers self-defense training by request for the purposes of risk reduction.
-The definitions of the terms 'Primary Prevention' programs and "Awareness" programs are contained in Appendix B of this document.
+The definitions of the terms 'Primary Prevention" programs and "Awareness" programs are contained in Appendix B of this document.